FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Permanence: Titanium White has excellent permanence and lightfastness.

 Toxicity: Titanium dioxide is highly stable and is regarded as completely non-toxic.
 Animal studies give no indication that it is absorbed biologically, even after long periods of exposure.
 The primary safety concern is with inhalation of fine pigment dust particles.
-Titanium White, if inhaled in large amounts over the course of several years, may cause a benign pneumoconiosis that is visible on x-rays.
+If inhaled in large amounts over several years, Titanium White may cause a benign pneumoconiosis visible on x-rays.
 The National Institute of Occupational Safety and Health (NIOSH) considers fine titanium dioxide particles, if inhaled, to be a human carcinogen.
-The primary concern for artists is to avoid exposure to fine particulate dust from raw pigments.
+Artists' primary concern is avoiding exposure to fine particulate dust from raw pigments.

 Alternate Names: None.